scikit-hep/awkward/docs-sphinx/reference/ak.layout.ListArray.rst

     * ``ak.layout.ListArrayU32``: ``starts`` and ``stops`` values are 32-bit
       unsigned integers.

-The ListArray class generalizes :doc:`ak.layout.ListOffsetArray` by not requiring its ``content`` to be in increasing order and by allowing it to have unreachable elements between lists.
+The ListArray class generalizes :class:`ak.layout.ListOffsetArray` by not requiring its ``content`` to be in increasing order and by allowing it to have unreachable elements between lists.
 Instead of a single ``offsets`` array, ListArray has